PhantomOffKanagawa/digipaws/Readme.md

 - **Open Source**: Fully transparent and free to use, with the source code available for community contributions.
 - **Productivity Enhancement**: Helps build healthier digital habits and reduce screen addiction.
+- **Customizable Triggers**: From in-app controls to hardware tags like BRICK or FOQOS
 - **Versatile Blockers**: Take control of your digital environment by blocking apps, keywords, and unwanted in-app screens (e.g., YouTube shorts, comments).
 - **Widgets** : Add stats to your homescreen
 - **App Usage Stats** : Display Your stats

 ## Screenshots
 Click on any image to enlarge it.
 <table>